 The Thomas Edison State University Bachelor of Science in Business Administration (BSBA) focuses on developing students who are ready to acquire additional management and financial skills by learning how to evaluate business opportunities, secure funding and organize and manage areas of expertise like marketing, manufacturing and accounting.

-This program resides in the School of Business and Management, and the university is known nationally for its academic excellence.
+This affordable entrepreneurship degree program resides in the School of Business and Management, and the university is known nationally for its academic excellence.
 One of the first schools in the country designed just for adults in more than 100 areas of study, they are also known for their educational integrity.
 This is a 120-credit program which includes a capstone requirement.
 There are a number of things to do around campus and throughout the community to enhance the learning experience personally and professionally.

 Degree: Business Administration: Entrepreneurship, BS